JasonLarson44/2019-Battlecode-Bot/README.md

 The logic for what a crusader should do on its turn will be in the crusader.js file.
 The robot.js file will exist to determine which type of robot is taking a turn and pass control to that file.

+## Installing
+Run `sudo npm install` to install the dependencies for this project.

+## Running
+To run the bot against a dummy player, use `bc19run -r mainbot/ -b easybot/`.

 ## Testing
 To run the builtin tests and code coverage reports for this project, use the `npm test` command.
 This will compile the bot, run the tests with mocha, and